 Training in another health care field or 14 college level courses in health sciences

-Following this education and training, they must pass an exam from the International Board of Lactation Consultant Examiners which operates independent of any training entity.
-It is mandatory to repeat the exam every 10 years, and in the interval, to recertify at 5 years with 75 hours of lactation specific continuing education.
+Following this education and training, they must pass an exam from the International Board of Lactation Consultant Examiners which operates independent of any educator or training programs.
+IBCLCs repeat the exam every 10 years, and in the interval, re-certify at 5 years with 75 hours of lactation specific continuing education.

 The U.S. Surgeon General's Call to Action to Support Breastfeeding states, "International Board Certified Lactation Consultants (IBCLCs) are the only health care professionals certified in lactation care."